NESCLiC/2018-08-15-YUL/index.md

   Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
-	<strong>Desktop computers will be provided for participants without laptops. </strong>Participants <strong>may</strong> bring a laptop with a
+	<strong>Requirements: Desktop computers will be provided for participants without laptops. </strong>Participants <strong>may</strong> bring a laptop with a
   Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
 They should have a few specific software packages installed (listed
   <a href="#setup">below</a>).
 They are also required to abide by